FacuM87/WeatherApp-React/README.md

-# Weather App created with React JS
+# Weather App created with MERN Stack

 Full Stack MERN Project made for practice. <br>
 - Powered by <a href="https://www.weatherapi.com/">WeatherAPI.com</a>.